-In more extreme cases, doctors may recommend a step-down approach to detox from Adderall, reducing the dosage a small percentage at a time until Adderall is no longer needed.
+In extreme cases, doctors may recommend a “step-down” treatment approach to detox from Adderall, all of which includes reducing the dosage to a small percentage until Adderall is no longer needed.

 Adderall addiction: intervention and next steps

-It’s important to catch and treat an Adderall addiction as early as possible before the addict reaches stages that can cause long-term harm or extreme health concerns.
+It’s important to catch and treat an Adderall addiction as early as possible before the addict reaches the various stages that can cause long-term harm or extreme health concerns.

-A trusted, professional and tailored rehabilitation program, then, may just be the thing needed to help someone overcome their Adderall addiction.
-At Tikvah Lake, we concentrate on helping those suffering from an Adderall addiction get the necessary care they need (and aftercare they need), ensuring that, when they leave, they leave with lessons they can carry forward into the future.
+At Tikvah Lake, we concentrate on helping those suffering from an Adderall addiction get the necessary care and treatment (including the right aftercare ), ensuring that, when they leave the center, they take with them important lessons that get carried forward into the future.

-Personalized treatment, then, is a necessity to overcoming Adderall addiction, and here at Tikvah Lake, that’s exactly what we offer.
+Personalized treatment is necessary for overcoming Adderall addiction, and here at Tikvah Lake, that’s what we offer.

 To find out more about our treatment options for Adderall addiction and to see how we can help, contact us or call 954-906-7661